iza611/MSc_AI_final_project/README.md

-Detect hand gesture of the target person among group of people showing various hand gestures.
+Detect the hand gesture of the target person among a group of people showing various hand gestures.